Constellation DAG

 Console Integration

-The Console displays constellation plans in a DAG tab powered by React Flow:
+The Console displays constellation plans in a DAG tab powered by React Flow:- Each satellite is a swim lane

 - Steps are nodes, colored by satellite assignment